Joe Burrow Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

-- He also has 63 rushing yards on 25 carries with one touchdown, averaging 5.7 yards per game.
+- He has added 63 rushing yards on 25 carries (plus one touchdown), averaging 5.7 yards per game.

-- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 53.3% of the time while opting for the ground attack 46.7% of the time.

-- Burrow accounts for 50.7% of his team's red zone plays, with 35 of his 339 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Chargers.